ardatan/graphql-tools/docs/source/generate-schema.md

 });
 ```

-This example has the entire type definition in one string and all resolvers in one object, but you can combine types and resolvers from multiple files, as documented in the [modularizing the schema](#modularizing) section below.
+This example has the entire type definition in one string and all resolvers in one object, but you can combine types and resolvers from multiple files, as documented in the [extending types](#extending-types) section below.

 ## Extending Types